Design Systems

 Design Principles: Step 1

-Design principles are shared guidelines that capture the essence of what good design means for the team, and advice on how to achieve it.
+Design principles are shared guidelines that capture the essence of what good design means for the team, along with advice on how to achieve it.
 What is our ethos?
-What is the core objective of our product.
+What is the core objective of our product?
 Do we have a “manifesto”?
-Once you do these workshops with the team you end up getting a list of ethos-directions and are one step closer to building your product!
+Once you do these workshops with the team, you’ll end up with a list of ethos-directions and be one step closer to building your product.

-At Rubikloud we ran a few team sessions to uncover our design ethos and ultimately decided to use “Analytics made easy” as our guiding principle.
+At Rubikloud, we ran several team sessions to uncover our design ethos and ultimately decided to use “Analytics Made Easy” as our guiding principle.

 Design Principles: Step 2 (Shared themes Exercise)

-Once you define the products ethos a good exercise to do is a shared themes workshop.
-Get team leads from various departments (in my case, I like involving development, product, data and partnership leads- This unique grouping of talent will always uncover very unique results) and ask them to write down the following:
+Once you define the product’s ethos, a good exercise is a shared themes workshop.
+Get team leads from various departments (in my case, I like involving development, product, data, and partnership leads – this unique mix of talent always uncovers unique results) and ask them to write down the following:

-Remember to use actionable phrasing; “Make it clear” is vague.
-“One priority, what do you want users to see and do first” is an actionable principle.
+Remember to use actionable phrasing.
+For example, “Make it clear” is vague, whereas “One priority: What do you want users to see and do first?” is an actionable principle.

-Spotify uses TONE (Tone, Usable, Necessary, Emotive) (This is beautiful!!)
+Spotify uses TONE (Tone, Usable, Necessary, Emotive) – which I think is beautiful!

-The designers on these teams should be able to identify these principles, and if there are different principles between designers, the gap needs to be addressed
+The designers on these teams should be able to identify these principles.
+If there are different answers among the team, you have gaps that need to be addressed.

 Design Principles: Step 3

-You will now have a white board (or MIRO/FIGMA) board full of interesting details and ideas!
-What do you do now exactly!?
+Now you’ll have a whiteboard (or MIRO/FIGMA board) full of interesting details and ideas!
+What do you do with them?

-First thing is to group all related items, afterwards, group all the stickies that have common themes or unity - remember, unity is very good to uncover and means the team is naturally aligning on goals.
+First, group related items.
+Then, group all the sticky notes with common themes or unity.
+Unity is key here – it means the team is naturally aligning on goals.

 A Rubikloud card